tylim88/FirelordJSDoc/docs/highlights/type_transformation.md

 | `object`                         | `object`               | `object`                                                     | `object`                         |
 | `A[]`                            | `A[]`                  | `A[]` \| `FirelordJS ArrayRemove` \| `FirelordJS ArrayUnion` | `A[]`                            |

-Internally, FirelordJS converts your type into 3 different types for different purpose:
+Internally, FirelordJS converts your type into 3 main types for different purpose:

 - Read type for getDoc, getDocs and onSnapshot.
 - Write type for setDoc and updateDoc.
 - Compare type for where and orderBy.

+The main types are further transformed for even more specific use cases internally.

 Key Points: